danawanb/libsqlex/README.md

 # Libsqlex

-LibSqlEx is an Elixir database adapter built on top of Rust NIFs to provide a native driver connection to libSQL/Turso.
-Support Local, Remote Replica, and Remote Only via options.
+LibSqlEx is an unofficial Elixir database adapter built on top of Rust NIFs, providing a native driver connection to libSQL/Turso.
+It supports Local, Remote Replica, and Remote Only modes via configuration options.

 ⚠️ Currently, it does not support cursor operations such as fetch, declare, and deallocate.